quotient-im/Quaternion/README.md

 Since version 0.0.9.4, AppImage binaries for Linux and .dmg files for macOS are compiled with Qt Keychain support.
 It means that Quaternion will try to store your access token(s) in the secure storage configured for your platform.
-If the storage or Qt Keychain are not available (Qt Keychain is off by default on Windows - you have to rebuild Quaternion to enable it), Quaternion will try to store your access token(s) in a dedicated file with restricted access rights so that only the owner can access them.
+If the storage or Qt Keychain are not available, Quaternion will try to store your access token(s) in a dedicated file with restricted access rights so that only the owner can access them (this doesn't really work on Windows where Qt support of file system access rights is very limited).
 Every access token is stored in a separate file matching your user id in the following directory:
-- Linux: `$HOME/.local/share/QMatrixClient/quaternion`
+- Linux: `$HOME/.local/share/Quotient/quaternion`
-- macOS: `$HOME/Library/Application Support/QMatrixClient/quaternion`
+- macOS: `$HOME/Library/Application Support/Quotient/quaternion`
-- Windows: `%LOCALAPPDATA%/QMatrixClient/quaternion`
+- Windows: `%LOCALAPPDATA%/Quotient/quaternion`

 Unfortunately, Quaternion cannot enforce proper access rights on Windows yet;
 you'll see a warning about it and will be able to either refuse saving your